Suchen Christine Lim

-Suchen Christine Lim (born 1948) is a Malaysian-born Singaporean writer.
+Suchen Christine Lim (born 15 July 1948) is a Malaysian-born Singaporean writer.
 She was the inaugural winner of the Singapore Literature Prize in 1992.
+She was awarded Singapore's pinnacle arts award, the Cultural Medallion, in 2023.

 Early life

 Lim was born in Ipoh, Federation of Malaya and had her early education at the Convent of the Holy Infant Jesus (CHIJ) in Penang and Kedah.
 At the age of 14 she came to Singapore, and continued her education at CHIJ Katong.
 She read literature at the National University of Singapore, and graduated with a post-graduate diploma in applied linguistics.
-After her graduation, Lim joined the Ministry of Education as a curriculum specialist, and devoted her time between family, work and writing throughout her years with the ministry.